If you believe that, you may well be mistaken!

-Lesson 6: the Theft Act 1968
+Lesson 6: The Theft Act 1968

-Further allegations made against Mr Ray Rogers is that he purchased boots for his non Police friends using the Metropolitan Police credit card and that he had also given away Met Police issue rucksacks to his friends.
+Further allegations made against Mr Ray Rogers are that he purchased boots for his non Police friends using the Metropolitan Police credit card and that he had also given away Met Police issue rucksacks to his friends.

 Lesson 7: How to please a woman

 It is alleged that a trainer at Hendon named Patrick Walker, wrote a book about “the best place to go to get a prostitute“.